ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/administration/SNMP/snmp.markdown

 snmpget -v 3 -l authNoPriv -u ravendb -a SHA -A ravendb live-test.ravendb.net 1.3.6.1.4.1.45751.1.1.1.2 {CODE-BLOCK/}

-Where "ravendb" is the community string and "live-test.ravendb.net" is the host.
+Where **ravendb** is the community string (configured via `Monitoring.Snmp.Community` configuration option) and "live-test.ravendb.net" is the host.

 ![Figure 7.
 Monitoring : How to setup Zabbix monitoring: snmpget result](images/monitoring-zabbix-snmpget.PNG)